 About Me

 I am a poet and educator.
-I teach poetry writing at Middlebury College, and I also direct the New England Young Writers’ Conference at Bread Loaf.
+I live in Vermont and teach creative writing at Middlebury College.

 I received a BA with an emphasis in creative writing from Sarah Lawrence College and an MFA in Writing from Vermont College.
 My first book, Crocus, won the Poets Out Loud Prize in 2007 and was published by Fordham University Press.
 My second book, The River Won’t Hold You, won the Ohio State University Press/The Journal Wheeler Prize in 2015.
 I am also the author of three poetry chapbooks: Flood LettersAlmanac for the Sleepless, and Swan.
 In 2015 I was honored to receive a Margaret Bridgman Fellowship in Poetry at Bread Loaf Writers’ Conference.